bulletmark/edir/README.md

     as opposed to `find | edir -`.
 Note that `vidir` requires the second form.

-8. `edir` adds options to only show files (`-f/--files`), or to only show directories (`-d/--dirs`).
+8. `edir` adds a `-F/--files` option to only show files, or `-D/--dirs` to only show directories.

-9. `edir` adds an option to ignore symbolic links (`-l/--nolinks`).
+9. `edir` adds a `-L/--nolinks` option to ignore symbolic links.

+10. `edir` adds a `-d/--dirnames` option to edit specified directory names directly, not their contents.
+I.e. this is like `ls -d mydir` compared to `ls mydir`.

-10. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.
+11. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.

-11. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.
+12. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.

-12. `edir` always invokes a consistent duplicate renaming scheme.
+13. `edir` always invokes a consistent duplicate renaming scheme.
 E.g. if you rename `b`, `c`, `d` all to the same pre-existing name `a` then `edir` will rename `b` to `a~`, `c` to `a~1`, `d` to `a~2`.
     Depending on order of operations, `vidir` is not always consistent